 Below are some of the most common causes of separation anxiety in dogs

 Confining your dog, especially if he is used to roaming freely in the house, can bring a lot of anxiety which can result in barking.
 He might actually bark and howl for as long as you are away from home, which can result in complaints from your neighbors.

-This is because your dog feels the isolation every time you cage him in and scared for being alone in his kennel.
-Usually, when you let him out, .
+This is because your dog feels the isolation every time you cage him in and scared of being alone in his kennel.
+Usually, when you let him out.
 However, to diagnose separation anxiety you will need to take your pup to a vet behaviorist.